H-M-J-M/SC2-Replay-Analysis/Readme.md

 # Replay Extractor Usage

 Extracts detailed unit data from StarCraft II replay files.
+Processes both player's perspectives separately in parallel (this can be disabled).

 ## Synopsis